The resources of the Detroit Public Library are available through the interlibrary loan services of participating libraries.

 When material arrives you will be notified by phone by an ILL staff person.
 It is important that you give us a phone number at which you can be reached 12:00-8:00 pm, Tuesday-Wednesday or 10:00 am-6:00 pm, Thursday-Saturday.

-- For Main Library customers, materials can be picked up at the Circulation Desk
+Materials can be picked up at the Main Library Circulation Desk

-Always return ILL material to the place where you picked it up.
+Please return ILL material to Main Library.
 Do not return in the drop box.

 Once you have checked the online catalog to determine that DPL does not own the item you need, you may complete the Interlibrary Loan Request or Photocopy Request online forms or download the forms and fax them to (313) 833-5333.